ClementVicart/kotp/README.md

 ### HOTP vs TOTP

-HMAC-Based One-Time Password (HOTP) and Time-Based One-Time Password (TOTP) are two methods of generating one-time passwords.
+HMAC-based One-Time Password (HOTP) and Time-based One-Time Password (TOTP) are two methods of generating one-time passwords.
 Their goal is to provide a 2FA solution for securing access to sensitive data.
 Both of them are based on a **secret key** and a **counter** and use a [HMAC function](https://datatracker.ietf.org/doc/html/rfc2104) to generate a unique password.
 The **secret key** is usually a Base32-encoded string provided by the server.